Tulip-Dev/tulip/doc/user/workspace.rst

 The pixel oriented and the parallel coordinates views both aim to underline the correlation between two properties, the first one by displaying a tendency noticable with a coloration, and the second one by showing the relation between two properties for the same element.

 The scatterplot view can be used in a similar way.
-As a list of properties is selected, a plot for each possible couple will be created.
+As a list of properties is selected, a plot for each couple of distinct properties will be created.

 .. image:: _images/i_scatterplot_main.png
     :width: 600

-The data repartition allows to visually estimate and to formally compute a correlation coefficient.
+The data distribution allows to visually estimate and to formally compute a correlation coefficient.

 .. _workspace_scatterplot_properties: